TjeerdH/dictionary/README.md

-# dictionary
+# Dictionary

-find meaning of English words
+Command line interface
+Type in the English word and the program returns the definition